Kmaina32/Ubuntu-Academy-/markdown_files/SEO_STRATEGY.md

 # SEO and Content Marketing Strategy

-This document outlines the Search Engine Optimization (SEO) and content marketing strategy for Akili A.I.
-Academy to increase organic traffic, generate leads, and establish brand authority.
+This document outlines the Search Engine Optimization (SEO) and content marketing strategy for Edgewood International A.I College to increase organic traffic, generate leads, and establish brand authority.

 ## 1. Target Audience and Keywords